StevenMaio/Coding-Problems/Coding Problems/Daily Coding Problems/problem57/README.md

 there is exactly one space between each word.

 ### Running this solution
-To run this solution, type into the command line `python3 problem57.py k x', where `k` is the value of the paramter in the descrtiption, and `x` refers to the string being broken apart.
+To run this solution, type into the command line `python3 problem57.py k x`, where `k` is the value of the paramter in the descrtiption, and `x` refers to the string being broken apart.